ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 Board - An Mbed Enabled development board.
 You can see a complete list of these [here](https://developer.mbed.org/platforms/).

-Boolean -
+Boolean - A binary variable, having two possible values called `true` and `false`.

 Bootloader - The program that loads Mbed OS when a board is turned on.

-Build Profile
+Build Profile - Mbed OS 5 supports three primary build profiles: develop, debug and release.

-build script
+Build Script - A build automation and generation utility.

-Byte -
+Byte - A unit of digital information that consists of 8 bits (see `Bit`).

-Callback
+Callback - Any executable code that is passed as an argument to other code, which is expected to call back (execute) the argument at a given time.

 CAN - Controller-area network.

-Class -
+Class - An extensible program-code-template for creating objects, providing initial values for state and implementations of behavior.

 CI - Continuous integration.